Emil Pagliarulo

 Emil Pagliarulo is an American video game designer who works at Bethesda Game Studios.

 Career

 Pagliarulo started his career writing for the website Adrenaline Vault.
 He has been working for Bethesda Softworks since 2002.
 He previously worked for Looking Glass Studios and Ion Storm Austin.
-His first works at Bethesda include a credit for writing and quest design for The Elder Scrolls III: Bloodmoon, and quest design for The Elder Scrolls IV: Oblivion in which he wrote the Dark Brotherhood quest line.
+His first works at Bethesda include a credit for writing and quest design for The Elder Scrolls III: Bloodmoon, and quest design for The Elder Scrolls IV: Oblivion in which he wrote the Dark Brotherhood and Arena quest lines.
 He was then promoted to lead designer and lead writer for Fallout 3, for which he received the Game of the Year award and the Best Writing award at the 2008 Game Developers Choice Awards.
 He was credited as the senior designer and writer of The Elder Scrolls V: Skyrim and Fallout 4.

-In 2024, Pagliarulo claimed via Twitter that the protagonist of Fallout 4, Nate, was the same character seen during the opening sequence from the original Fallout, though later recanted the claim after fans observed that this would make the character a war criminal: specifying that not everything he says on Twitter is "automatically canon".

-Fallout 76

-Pagliarulo worked on Fallout 76 as design director.
-In 2022 it was uncovered by Kotaku that the development of Fallout 76 suffered massive mismanagement from top level executives, with one anonymous and unverified developer claiming that “During development, our design director Emil [Pagliarulo] didn’t seem to want to be involved with the product at all.
-He didn’t want to have any contact with it…or read anything that we put in front of him.”
-Pagliarulo refused to comment to Kotaku when asked to give his side of the story.

-Despite his alleged lack of enthusiasm for the project, Pagliarulo would later celebrate the dedication of the game's team for correcting various issues present during the game's launch.
+In 2023, he was credited as lead writer and design director for Starfield.